Engee documentation

 Common

-# Flow arrangement — flow diagram of the heat transfer medium in the heat exchanger
+# Flow arrangement — flow diagram of heat carriers in the heat exchanger

 Parallel or counter flow | Shell and tube | Cross flow | Generic - effectiveness table